Skip to main content

 Frequency

-Single dose for diagnostic or acute stimulation
+Single dose for acute stimulation or diagnostic testing

 Cycle